lionheart/TableViewPopoverPresenting/README.md

 [![License](https://img.shields.io/cocoapods/l/TableViewPopoverPresenting.svg?style=flat)](http://cocoapods.org/pods/TableViewPopoverPresenting)
 [![Platform](https://img.shields.io/cocoapods/p/TableViewPopoverPresenting.svg?style=flat)](http://cocoapods.org/pods/TableViewPopoverPresenting)

 TableViewPopoverPresenting is a simple, drop-in protocol that gives your table views the power to display presented view controllers in popovers in reaction to a cell tap.
-It overrides the standard table view tap handler only for the cells which you define it for, and everything else falls back to your existing `didSelectRowAtIndexPath` implementation.
+It overrides the standard table view tap handler only for the cells which you define it for, and everything else falls back to your existing `tableView(_:didSelectRowAt:)` implementation.

 <img src="screenshot.png" width="50%" />